mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 			- Translational Regulation
 				- Variations in rate of initiation of protein synthesis
 			- Posttranslational regulation
-				- Variatiojns in rate of protein processing
+				- Variations in rate of protein processing
+				- Removal of masking segments
+				- Variations in rate of protein breakdown
+	- Transcriptional Regulation
+		-